asksven/sharepoint2013-dev/BI Features/README.md

 - SQL Server Integration Services feature
 - SQL Server Reporting Services feature (Sharepoint integrated mode)
 - An instance of SSAS in tabular mode called POWERPIVOT
+- An instance of SSAS in multidimentional mode called OLAP
 - An Excel Services Sharepoint Service Application is added

 The scripts are separated into 2 stages 01, 02: